docsdevbr/laravel-doc-pt-br/vite.md

 The `@viteReactRefresh` directive must be called before the `@vite` directive.

 > [!NOTE]
-> Laravel's [starter kits](comecando/kits-para-iniciantes.md) already include the proper Laravel, React, and Vite configuration.
-Check out [Laravel Breeze](comecando/kits-para-iniciantes.md#breeze-e-inertia) for the fastest way to get started with Laravel, React, and Vite.
+> Laravel's [starter kits](starter-kits.md) already include the proper Laravel, React, and Vite configuration.These starter kits offer the fastest way to get started with Laravel, React, and Vite.

 <a name="inertia"></a>
 ### Inertia